Mahoney96/simulation-1/README.md

 1) Run `npm i massive dotenv`.
 2) Create an `.env` file at the root of the project.
 3) Open your `.gitignore` and add the `.env` file to it.
-4) Open `server/index.js` and require `masssive` and `dotenv` (make sure to invoke config on `dotenv`).
+4) Open `server/index.js` and require `massive` and `dotenv` (make sure to invoke config on `dotenv`).
 5) Go to [Heroku](https://heroku.com) and create a database (you can also use a database you already have created, but just be careful not to name your table for Shelfie the same thing as any of the tables that already exist in your database)
-6) Copy the connection URI for your new or existing database and save it in your `.env` file (make sure you put `?ssl=true` on the end of the string).
+6) Copy the connection URI for your new or existing database and save it in your `.env` file.
 7) Create a `db` folder at the root of the project.
-8) Set up `massive` in your server using the connection string you saved in your `.env` file.
+8) Invoke massive in your main server file.
+9) Pass the following object into massive: {connectionString: <Your connection string from your .env>, ssl: {rejectUnauthorized: false}}
-9) Make sure to run `nodemon` again and make sure your database is connecting.
+10) Make sure to run `nodemon` again and make sure your database is connecting.
-10) Copy the connection string from your `.env` file into `SQLTabs` and create the products table.
+11) Copy the connection string from your `.env` file into `SQLTabs` and create the products table.
-11) It's helpful to insert some dummy data into your database at this point to help you test as you go along.
+12) It's helpful to insert some dummy data into your database at this point to help you test as you go along.

 # Part 1